influx6/govfx/readme.md

-# VFX
+# GoVFX
- VFX is a idiomatic web animation library which brings the style of [VelocityJS](https://julian.com/research/velocity/) to Go.
+ GoVFX is a idiomatic web animation library which brings the style of [VelocityJS](https://julian.com/research/velocity/) to Go.
 It brings a different approach in the way animations are built but has a solid foundation to allow the best performance ensuring to reduce layout trashing as much as possible.